-On May 08, 2012, Vermont enacted Act 107, defining telemedicine as “the delivery of health care services such as diagnosis, consultation, or treatment through the use of live interactive audio and video over a secure connection that complies with the requirements of the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191, mandating the recognition and reimbursement of telemedicine services — telemedicine does not include the use of audio-only telephone, e-mail, or facsimile transmissions.
+On May 08, 2012, Vermont enacted Act 107, defining telemedicine as “the delivery of healthcare services such as diagnosis, consultation, or treatment through the use of live interactive audio and video over a secure connection that complies with the requirements of the Health Insurance Portability and Accountability Act of 1996, Public Law 104-191, mandating the recognition and reimbursement of telemedicine services — telemedicine does not include the use of audio-only telephone, e-mail, or facsimile transmissions.

 As per Vermont’s parity law, all health insurances plans, in the state — Vermont’s Medicaid and private payers, alike — must provide coverage for live-video telemedicine services at the same rates, as the equivalent service provided in-person.

-On January 14, 2015, Vermont introduced potential legislature that would allow the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.
+On January 14, 2015, Vermont introduced potential legislation that would allow the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.

-As per the Vermont Medical Board, health care practitioners providing telemedicine services, are required to adhere to the same standard of professional conduct and practice, as health care practitioners of the same practice or specialty, providing services in-person — with the exception of prescription.
+As per the Vermont Medical Board, health care practitioners providing telemedicine services, are required to adhere to the same standard of professional conduct and practice, as healthcare practitioners of the same practice or specialty, providing services in-person — with the exception of prescription.

-All out-of-state health care practitioners intending to provide telemedicine services to patients geographically situated in Vermont, must first obtain a valid medical license from the Vermont Medical Board, prior to commencing service — physician-to-physician exemptions, are permitted.
+All out-of-state health care practitioners intending to provide telemedicine services to patients geographically situated in Vermont must first obtain a valid medical license from the Vermont Medical Board, prior to commencing service — physician-to-physician exemptions, are permitted.

 Vermont is one of sixteen states across the United States, to have an informed consent policy, for telemedicine.